Skip to main content

 gateway PEs in each of those domains.

-of the domain with which the ISF route is associated.
+with which the ISF route is associated.

-attribute containing a locally configured domain identifier
+containing a locally configured domain identifier associated

-each copy of the ISF route is initialized with an
+the ISF route is initialized with an ISF_SAFI_TYPE value of 0

-ISF_SAFI_TYPE value of 0 and the DOMAIN-ID representing the
+and the DOMAIN-ID representing the local ISF domain.
+The

-local ISF domain.
-The DOMAIN-ID MUST be globally unique and
+DOMAIN-ID MUST be globally unique and MAY be shared across

-MAY be shared across multiple gateway PEs.
+multiple gateway PEs.

 Although all three options provide mechanisms for detecting